 Condition.
-The condition of a wetland is the states of its physical and biological structure and form relative to their best achievable states.
+The condition of a wetland is the state of its physical and biological structure and form relative to their best achievable states.

 Buffer.
-The buffer for a wetland consists of its adjoining lands including other wetland areas that can reduce the effects of stressors on the wetland's condition.
+For the purposes of CRAM, the buffer is the area outside the assessment area, including adjoining uplands and other wetland areas that can reduce the effects of stressors on the wetland's condition.